Before Starting a Contract

 Who is authorized to create, amend, or terminate a contract at UW Bothell?

 Only campus contracting officers with specific delegated authority to negotiate and execute contracts on behalf of UW Bothell are authorized to create, amend, or terminate a contract.
-The Contracts and Risk Management staff are knowledgeable of the university’s policies and the state and federal regulations that govern each agreement.
+The Contracts Specialist is knowledgeable on the university’s policies and the state and federal regulations that govern each agreement.
 Campus faculty, researchers, and staff are responsible for contacting this office and providing the scope of work, payment terms, and other important information related to the terms of the desired contract.

 It is important to note that, only contracting officers are authorized to sign contracts on behalf of the university, or to bind the university in any manner.
 If an unauthorized individual enters into an agreement, such individual may face personal adverse consequences for signing the agreement.
-Therefore, the first step in the contracting process is always to consult Contracts and Risk Management.
+Therefore, the first step in the contracting process is always to consult the Contracts Specialist.

 Reviewing and approving a contract

-In some cases, before the Contracts and Risk Management office finishes drafting the contract and in order for it to be executed, on-and off-campus Subject Matter Experts (SMEs) may need to review and approve the draft, based on the specifications of the contract.
+In some cases, before the Contracts office finishes drafting the contract and in order for it to be executed, on-and off-campus Subject Matter Experts (SMEs) may need to review and approve the draft, based on the specifications of the contract.

 Although SMEs from these offices do not have delegated signature authority to enter into a contract on behalf of UW Bothell, they do play an important role in reviewing contracts and mitigating risk.
 The following offices are contacted: